Modulus stabilization of modular flavor models in Jordan frame supergravity: Modular flavor model in the Jordan frame supergravity

+Such discussions for $\phi_{I_n}$ can be applied to the Higgs fields $H_u$ and $H_d$.
+Similar discussions can also be given for fermion fields.
+In fact, supersymmetry ensures that the fermionic component and the scalar component of a chiral superfield transform in collective manner, except that the scaling dimension of fermions (which is $w=3/2$) is different to that of the scalars (which is $w=1$).
+Therefore, in small (matter) field regions after normalization, the Yukawa couplings with canonical (up to modular weight related constant factor) matter and Higgs fields in the Jordan frame no longer need any scale factor when the Jordan frame is transformed to Einstein frame in low energy MSSM/NMSSM.

-Non-minimal kinetic term can be reduced to a canonical one by making the transformation between the non-canonical variable $\tau$ and the canonical ones $\tl{\tau}$, which is represented by $\tl{\tau}=f(\tau)$.
+Non-minimal kinetic term for modulus field can be normalized to a canonical one by making the transformation between the non-canonical variable $\tau$ and the canonical ones $\tl{\tau}$, which is represented by $\tl{\tau}=f(\tau)$.
 The Yukawa couplings for the matter superfields are just modular forms $Y_{\bf r}^{(k)}(\tau)$ in the Jordan frame~\footnote{Note that composing a holomorphic function with a modular form, i.e., taking $g \circ f$ where $g$ is a modular form and $f$ is a holomorphic function, generally cannot be expressed as a combination of modular forms.
 So, it is not meaningful to assign $Y_{\bf r}^{(k)}(\tl{\tau})\equiv Y_{\bf r}^{(k)}[f^{-1}(\tau)]$ as Yukawa couplings for the realization of modular flavor model in the Jordan frame.}, which take values on the VEV of the non-canonical modulus field $\tau$.
-As we concentrate only on the moduli stabilization for $\tau$ that appear as the modulus variable in modular forms $Y_{\bf r}^{(k)}(\tau)$, we need only concentrate on the potential and stabilization for $\tau$ instead of the concrete value of canonical variable $\tl{\tau}$.
+As we concentrate only on the moduli stabilization for $\tau$ that appear as the modulus variable in modular forms $Y_{\bf r}^{(k)}(\tau)$, we need only to concentrate on the potential and stabilization for the $\tau$ field instead of the concrete value of canonical field $\tl{\tau}$.